-Discover what life was like on the American frontier!
-Your students will travel back to 1805 to meet a settler and his wife, school teacher, a wild frontiersman, and a prospector out on Thunderbirds trails.
-Students will get the opportunity to interact with these characters in first person and maybe even help them do some of the daily chores such as making shingles, using a two-person saw, drying herbs, digging graves, or practicing arithmetic.
-NC standard: 3.H.1.3
+Your students will travel back to 1805 to meet a settler and his wife, a school teacher, a wild frontiersman, and a prospector out on Thunderbirds trails.
+Students will get the opportunity to interact with these characters in person and maybe even help them do some of the daily chores such as digging graves and practicing arithmetic.

-SC standard: K-2.2, 2-3.3, 2-4.1, 2-4.4
+NC standard: 3.H.1.3, 3.H.2.2, 6.G.1.2 SC standard: K-2.2, 2-3.3, 2-4.1